 Even with all that preparation, you will probably forget something or your POA won't be specific enough.
 I tried to get my daughter on our dental insurance and was told the company needed my husband's verbal permission (because apparently this is 1950).
 Getting her passport was hell, too.
 You need a

 notarized form from the absent partner.
 I understand that precautions are in place to prevent international kidnapping, but they really can't accept a copy of the form?
 Nope, please have your husband mail it from the other side of the world.
 You Have To Handle Literally Everything I was raised by a single mom, so I already had mad respect for single parents.
 Now that I'm in the midst of a deployment, that respect has increased exponentially.
 When you're used to sharing household, financial, and childcare duties, suddenly having to do it all yourself is a real kick in the teeth.
 I realized just how much I took for granted; like my husband unloading the dishwasher, sanitizing bottles, and feeding the pets before I woke up.
 If you're a stay-at-home parent, you get used to handling your sh*t all day because relief is coming in the form of the Five O'Clock Cavalry.
 Now that my cavalry is half-way across the world, I miss our battle rhythm.
 Upon his arrival, my partner would scoop up our squealing-in-delight baby and take her into the bedroom to play so I was free to make dinner.
 After we ate, I plunked her in the bath while he did the dishes.
 Now I have to do everything.
 You Know Your Partner Is Missing Out

 If you have very small children, a deployment means that your partner can miss out on

 Our little girl went from crawling to walking in the first week her dad was in the field.
 When the kids are school age, deployed parents miss conferences, recitals, and birthday parties.
 When I discovered that this deployment would be a year, I realized that my better half would miss one of everything: one Halloween, one Thanksgiving, one Christmas, one Easter.
-That made me cry.

 still sleep on my side of the bed, spooning a pillow dressed in my husband's worn t-shirt.
 (Hey, don't knock it.)

 My partner is the optimist in our marriage, and I miss his ability to find the humor in any situation.
 For many couples, opposites really do attract, and your partner provides you with some much needed balance.
 When that person is gone, it can leave you feeling not just alone, but utterly untethered.
 You Struggle To Meet Your Child's Needs And Your Needs, Simultaneously

 the price of your own self-care.
 It's hard to meet your own needs when you're busy meeting those of your little one(s).
 (Do try to take care of yourself and remember that what's good for mama is good for the kids.
 Except wine.
 No wine for the babies.)

 a child with new behavioral challenges.
 Very small babies may not know the difference when a parent leaves, but toddlers and older children sure do.
 They miss their mom or dad and, if they're preverbal, have no way to express their displeasure except through crying.
 Suddenly, they're down to one source of attention and that source is often busy trying to, I don't know, fold some freaking laundry.
 And that, my friends, is why I have a toddler attached to my hip every hour of every day.
 You Experience Those Dreaded Communication Glitches

 half hours ahead.
 What's that all about?
 Deployment will definitely have you consulting a world map and asking a questions like, "Is it tomorrow there?"
 (Good luck getting your kid's sleep schedule and your soldier's down time to align, too.)

 Once you do get through, the connection can be spotty.
 We were paying $50 a month for crappy wi-fi, but gave it up once we realized staticky FaceTime was frustrating for everyone.
 The Morale, Welfare, and Recreation (MWR) Center has Skype cameras, but it's not always available.
 It even closed for three weeks due to a security concern.
 Try explaining that to an 18-month-old kiddo clamoring for your cell phone and sobbing, "Dada!"

-You Have A Difficult Time Going Anywhere For Anything Leaving the house to do anything is always a production with kids, but it's the absolute worst when you're a single parent by default.
-When my spouse was home, he used to watch the baby while I went grocery shopping every Sunday.
-Wine sample?
+You Have A Difficult Time Going Anywhere For Anything Leaving the house to do is always a production with kids, but it's the absolute worst when you're a single parent by default.
+When my spouse was home, he used to watch the baby while I went grocery shopping every Sunday. anything Wine sample?
 Don't mind if I do!
 Now, I madly stuff crackers in my kid's craw to keep her from losing her mind in the cart.
 The child has managed to ruin Target for me, which I didn't even know was possible.

 If you're truly insane (guilty as charged), you'll take a trip.
 In an airplane.
 Did you know that it's virtually impossible to get from long-term parking to the gate with a suitcase, diaper bag, car seat, stroller, pack and play,

 have to put it aside in order to function on a daily basis.
 You can go along just fine for awhile, forgetting about the danger your loved one is in, and then something rears its ugly head.

 avoid watching the news.
 There is nothing more nerve-wracking than hearing about an attack where your partner is stationed.
 It's the not knowing that gets you.
 You have to deal with your own feelings as well as decide whether and how much to tell the children.
 You Have A Hard Time With Reintegration

 reintegration yet.
 I have this idyllic image of our family reuniting that plays like a movie in my head.
 But once we get home, it might very well be a different story.
 After a year of doing things my way, my partner is going to come back and have, you know, opinions about stuff.
 When all you want to do is talk to them, what your partner might need most is to "detox" and relax in front of the TV.
 Of course, some families will be dealing with a partner's post-traumatic stress disorder, too.